finsberg/ldrb/docs/source/lv_demo.rst

     # sheet = df.Function(V, 'lv_sheet.xml')
     # sheet_normal = df.Function(V, 'lv_sheet_normal.xml')

-    # Store files in XDMF to be visualized in Paraview
+    # Store files in XDMF to be visualised in Paraview
-    # (These function are not tested in paralell)
+    # (These function are not tested in parallel)
     ldrb.fiber_to_xdmf(fiber, 'lv_fiber')
     ldrb.fiber_to_xdmf(sheet, 'lv_sheet')
     ldrb.fiber_to_xdmf(sheet_normal, 'lv_sheet_normal')